 Secondly, he taught me that taking huge, stupid risks for small changes of wonderful will cost you – but it is worth it.
 My dad is the only other person in the world who is as willing to take risks as I am.
 He paid his price for it, but he will say that it was worth it.

-I’ve wanted for awhile to make a piece for/about him, and I guess now is the time.
+I’ve wanted for awhile to make a piece for my father, and I guess now is the time.
 The soundtrack of this piece is his voice, from a concert he did in 2008 shortly after being diagnosed.
-He wrote the poem, and the song is a cover of an old hymn.
+He wrote the poem, and the song is a cover of an old hymn, How can I keep from singing.
+I made one other video with his music, called Happily Ever After.

 In the coming days, I’ll be posting a few videos from that show we worked on, just because what we made was good, and what it meant was better.

-Happy birthday, to the strongest and most courageous man I’ve ever met!
+Happy birthday to my dad, the strongest and most courageous man I’ve ever met!